-Family feedback is anticipated to be completed within three months of publication of the report.
-Closedown of the review will follow completion of family feedback.
+Family feedback is anticipated to be completed within four months from the publication of the report.
+Closedown of the Review will follow completion of family feedback.
+An addendum will be published to the ToR by the end of January 2024 setting out the processes and provision for family feedback for the families within the Review.